freeradical13/freeradical13.github.io/index.md

         * A [Macrophage][] which is a leukocytes that either patrols by circulating throughout the blood or stays in one tissue to monitor for pathogens.
 Macrophages release cytokines which attract neutrophils.
         * A [Dentritic cell][] which populates tissues such as skin and migrates to lymph nodes after interacting with pathogens to stimulate the adaptive immune system.
   * A [Mast cell][] which releases signaling molecules called [histamines][] which stimulate surrounding blood vessels to dilate to increase blood supply and become more permeable to neutrophils.
 * Lymphoid (lymphocytes).
+[Lymphocytes][] are leukyoctes found predominantly in lymph.
 This cell type may further specialize into:
   * A B cell.
-A B cell may further specializ into:
+A B cell may further specialize into:
     * A Plasma cell.
   * A precursor cell which may further specialize into:
     * A [Natural Killer cell][] which is a leukocyte that circulates throughout the blood and lymph patrolling for virus-infected and cancerous cells.
 Instead of phagocytosis, natural killer cells release chemicals that cause cell death.
     * A T cell.
 A T cell may further specialize into:
       * An Effector T cell.

-Leukocytes are effector cells similar to effector cells in the innate immune system except that leukocytes have cell-surface receptors for a specific pathogen, rather than a class of pathogens.
-These cell-surface receptors are not directly coded by specific genes but instead are created by genes that are cut and modified during development to generate billions of different receptors.
+Myeloid cells are effector cells that have cell-surface receptors for a specific pathogen, rather than a class of pathogens like lymphoid cells.
+Lymphoid cell-surface receptors are not directly coded by specific genes but instead are created by genes that are cut and modified during development to generate billions of different receptors.

-[Interferons][] are proteins that interfere with virus-infected cells.
-Virus-infected cells themselves secrete interferons that inhibit viral replication.
-Some white blood cells secrete interferons that help activate macrophages.

 [Antigens][] are molecules on pathogens or released by pathogens that cause a response by B or T cells which are both lymphocytes.
 B or T cells bind to an antigen with proteins called [paratopes][] (or antigen receptors).
 A single B or T cell presents a single type of antigen receptor.
 Antigens are made of one or more [epitopes][] which are the parts of an antigen that bind to the corresponding paratopes.